 Christophe Chedal Anglay is firmly

+anchored to the mountains.
 Yet when donning his crampons at sea, the designer

 unveils in passing the hidden side of technical objects.

 Chedal-Anglay grew up surrounded by the high summits of the French Alps.
 The